8. Choose the Aso-ebi Colour and Fabric

 - One of the best ways to decide what colour and outfit styles to wear as couples is to browse Instagram, Pinterest and Wedding Blogs like here.
 Save pictures of trad wedding attire you like, and at a later time, narrow down to a few and then to one.

-16. Book for rental items in advance (such as canopy tents, tables, and chairs) and venue decorators for the trad wedding reception.
+Boo rental items including canopy tents, tables, and chairs.
+Also, book venue decorators for the trad wedding reception.
 Also, book a good photographer and video coverage person for the day.

 If your trad wedding location is in the village, your Aunties will be happy to do the cooking for you.
 When having the cooking done in-house, ensure to provide them with enough money to buy the ingredients or you can buy the list ingredients yourself and hand to them.